numfocus/templates/fiscal-sponsor-readme-attribution.md

 # Fiscal Sponsor README.md Attribution

-Please include the below attribution template in your project's repository's `README.md`.
+Please include the below attribution template in your project repository's `README.md`.
 It should go immediately below your project or library's description and before any specific details about your project or library.